OpenAgenda/oa-public/packages/form-schemas/README.md

 # Legacy bridge

 On the legacy platform, custom field schemas are stored in the agenda data model.
 A legacy bridge function can parse those to form a FormSchema that can be validated.
 Otherwise it just throws an error.

+# Todo

+agenda-events service will store custom data validated by a form schema belonging to the agenda.
+This data needs to be transfered from legacy data structure. given a form-schema, an event id and an agenda id, it will retrieve raw legacy custom field data ( fetched in review_article, review_article_tag and event - custom data is stored directly in event ), a bridging library can collect data and offer a validated data set matching the event reference in an agenda to be used by an eventual agenda-events service rebuild or transfer feature.